-Stocks trade lower on IMF global growth outlook
+US stocks close down on global growth worries, weak home sales

 The company said it expects 2019 sales in the range of $80.4 billion to $81.2 billion, compared with the average analyst estimate of $82.69 billion, according to IBES data from Refinitiv.

-Arconic Inc shares slumped after the aluminum products maker said it was no longer pursuing a sale.
+Arconic shares slumped after the aluminum products maker said it was no longer pursuing a sale.

 |Ticker